MStarmans91/CirGuidanceRadiomics/README.md

 When using this code, please cite this repository and the corresponding paper as following:

 ``Martijn P.A.
 Starmans.
 CirGuidanceRadiomics.
 Zenodo (2021).
-Available from: https://github.com/MStarmans91/CirGuidanceRadiomics.``
+Available from: https://github.com/MStarmans91/CirGuidanceRadiomics, DOI: https://doi.org/10.5281/zenodo.5558892.``

 ## Installation
 For both the feature extraction and model optimization, WORC, version 3.5.0,